MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 i.
 Thou shalt lovingly squeeze and **compress thy documents**, that they may be better protected from the elements.

 i.
-Thou shalt **not heed disk dealers** who bear false witness of their reliability.
-Rather, thou shalt **heed the measurement of thine own experience** and that of thy neighbors.

-i.
 Thou shalt respect and **monitor the independence of thy vendors**.

 i.
 Thou shalt be wary that **vendors are ephemeral**.
 Therefore shalt thou befriend more vendors than thou currently doth engage, for they may be friends in lean years of woe and hardship.

 i.
+Thou shalt **attend mainly to things within thy control** and less to others.

+i.
 Thou shalt **cloak thy documents** in secret robes, if they be shy, to keep them from prying eyes.

+i.
+Thou shalt **not heed disk dealers** who bear false witness of their reliability.
+Rather, thou shalt **heed the measurement of thine own experience** and that of thy neighbors.

 i.
 Thou shalt engage with thy community to **develop standards** for the benefit of all.